jftuga/ellipsis/README.md

 # ellipsis
-Go modules to insert an ellipses into the middle of a long string to shorten it.
+Go module to insert an ellipses into the middle of a long string in order to shorten it.

 ## Install
 ```